abhisek2004/Minor-Project-I-Heart-Failure/README.md

 - 🌐 **Integrate real-time patient data** to allow dynamic risk assessments and improve the model's predictive capabilities. ⏱️
 - 🔄 **Continuously refine algorithms** and evaluate additional machine learning techniques to optimize accuracy and reliability. 🔍

-Of course!
-Here’s the section with additional emojis for the **Future Needs**:

 ---

 ### Future Needs